devoworm/GSOC-2019/Unsupervised_approach/README.md

   - **[norm_cut_scikit.py](https://github.com/devoworm/GSOC-2019/blob/master/Unsupervised_approach/norm_cut_scikit.py)**: This file implements the normalized cut segmentation with the help of sklearn.

-  - **[kmeans.py](https://github.com/devoworm/GSOC-2019/blob/master/Unsupervised_approach/kmeans.py)**: Apply kmeans clustering on the output images to calculate the centroid points of each cluster.
+  - **[kmeans.py](https://github.com/devoworm/GSOC-2019/blob/master/Unsupervised_approach/kmeans.py)**: Apply K-means clustering on the output images to calculate the centroid points of each cluster.

 - **[Wnet_implementation.ipynb](https://github.com/devoworm/GSOC-2019/blob/master/Unsupervised_approach/Wnet_implementation.ipynb)**: The python code using keras for implementing the W-net research paper and saving the model.

 - **[Wnet_implementation_TF.ipynb](https://github.com/devoworm/GSOC-2019/blob/master/Unsupervised_approach/Wnet_implementation_TF.ipynb)**: The python code using Tensorflow for implementing the W-net research paper and saving the model.
-I had to reimplment the whole model in tensorflow due to a limitation caused by deeplearning4j when using custom layers for keras.
+I had to reimplement the whole model in tensorflow due to a limitation caused by deeplearning4j when using custom layers for keras.

 ## Upgrade Guide:
-- **For Users:** Whenever there is new version of the JAR file, download it and just replace it with the old one in the `plugins` folder.
+- **For Users:** Whenever there is a new version of the JAR file, download it and just replace it with the old one in the `plugins` folder.

 - **For Developers:**
-  1. Make changes to the jupyter notebook by playing with hyperparamets, training with better data etc and save the model.
+  1. Make changes to the jupyter notebook by playing with hyperparameters, training with better data, etc and save the model.
   2. Pass that model into the `load_model` function in the `Process_pixels.java` file.
   3. Add/Remove pre-processing or post-processing steps to the `Process_pixels.java` file and build the project.
   4. The new JAR file will be stored in the `target` folder.
 Upload it to a website where the users can download it.

 ## Contribute
 Please go through the references given below and be sure to read this README file completely.
-If you find a bug/have an idea/have a doubt, open a issue on the [issues](https://github.com/devoworm/GSOC-2019/issues) tab and please wait till some response.
+If you find a bug/have an idea/have a doubt, open an issue on the [issues](https://github.com/devoworm/GSOC-2019/issues) tab and please wait till some response.

 ## References